Sebobo/Shel.Neos.Hyphens/README.md

 ## Introduction

-This package provides a button to insert soft hyphens for the inline editor in Neos CMS.
+This package provides a button to insert soft hyphens and non-reaking spaces for the inline editor in Neos CMS.

-Many browser support some kind of hyphenation via CSS but it doesnt work reliably on all systems and not with all languages.
+Many browser support some kind of hyphenation via CSS, but it doesn't work reliably on all systems and not with all languages.
 See the [CanIuse](https://caniuse.com/#feat=css-hyphens) table for details.

 Therefore this package provides a manual way to insert them.
 You should be careful with using the